Jargon4072/background_remove/README.md

 ### Dependencies
 Check requirements.txt for python packages dependencies.
 If GPU is available make sure to install tensorflow with GPU support and then run the scripts for better speed.

+## Future Work
+* Finetune the model for better detection around edges
+* Improve the model's performance on body and background sepration
+* Add feture to upscale images
+* Improve the overall detection in case of people in images
+* Add background removal support for various day to day objects and handwritings.